jvalue/cep-service/README.md

+This is part of an old version.
+The new version (v2) available here: https://www.github.com/jvalue/open-data-service

 # Complex Event Processing Service

 The __Complex Event Processing Service__ (CEPS) is a Java based web service which is capable of receiving arbitrary data from outside sources and processing this data via client defined rules.